Avaiga/taipy-doc/docs/manuals/core/config/job-config.md

 # Standalone

-With the _standalone_ mode, Taipy executes the jobs in its own execution context.
+With the _standalone_ mode, Taipy executes the `Job^` in its own execution context.
 You can configure the standalone mode with the following config:

 === "Python configuration"